chrisidso/NHLExpansionDraftSimulator/README.md

 players to protect, and in the mind of Seattle's general manager, deciding which players to take.

-The data for this project was available on line at NHL Reference.
-You just find the data you want (in the form of a big table) and convert it to text, and then copy it into a spreadsheet and save it to a csv file.
-Then it loads easily into a dataframe.

-I was able to get data for skaters for the years 2011 to 2019.
-And data on player debuts from 2010 to 2019.
-I also found data on-line for players in 2019-2020 who had a No Movement Clause (NMC) in their contract.
-This has been added too (but only for 2019-2020) because NMC's are addressed in the NHL's expansion draft rules.

-Here are the Expansion Draft rules:
+    Expansion Draft rules:
     1) Expansion team can take only one player from any given team.
     2) Expansion team must take 14 forwards and 9 defensemen and 3 goalies.
     3) A team can protect a) any 8 skaters or b) 7 forwards and 3 defensemen.
     4) A team has to leave 2 forwards and 1 defensemen unprotected who played at least 40 games in the current season or 70 games in the last two seasons.
     5) Players with NMC's must be protected and count against the abovementioned limits.
 Players with NMC's can waive that clause.
     6) Players in their first or second year are exempt from the expansion draft.
     7) When Seattle drafts in 2021 the Vegas Golden Knights will be exempt.

+The Data:

+The data for this project was available on line at NHL Reference.
+You just find the data you want (in the form of a big table) and convert it to text, and then copy it into a spreadsheet and save it to a csv file.
+Then it loads easily into a dataframe.

+I was able to get data for skaters for the years 2011 to 2019, and data on player debuts from 2010 to 2019.
+I also found data on-line for players in 2019-2020 who had a No Movement Clause (NMC) in their contract.
+The expansion draft rules address NMC's so this has been added too (but only for 2019-2020).

-And some interesting hockey info:
+Some interesting hockey info:
-1) Useful player stats include TOI (time on ice in minutes), +/- (goal differential) and PTS (Points - goals + assists)
+    1) Useful player stats include TOI (time on ice in minutes), +/- (goal differential) and PTS (goals + assists)
     2) The stats in (1) above do not make sense at first.
 Ex: A player can record many points, and play lots of minutes, and all or most of the 82 games in a season, but still have a negative +/-.
     3) A team is allowed to suit up 20 players for a game.
 They usually go with 12 forwards, 6 defensemen, and 2 goalies.
     4) Average shift time for a player is in the neighborhood of 40 seconds, but this varies.
 Different for players on the ice during a powerplay or when killing a penalty.
 And different for best players on the team than for other players.
         Also different for defensemen (longer shifts) than for forwards (slightly shorter shifts) - due to defensemen not having to skate as hard.
     5) Hockey teams can expand their rosters late in the season, just as baseball teams can.
-6) Some players are on the ice when the team is shorthanded, team is on powerplay, and when teams are at even strength.
+    6) Some players are on the ice when the team is shorthanded, team is on a powerplay, and when teams are at even strength.
     7) Some players are on the ice when the team is on powerplay, when teams are at even strength, and not when the team is shorthanded.
     8) Some players are on the ice only when teams are at even strength.

 As you might expect the last four items in the list above make the problem of evaluating players difficult, since it seems unlikely that there is one formula